BehnamMohseniGharyehsafa/GPDL_Smart_Building_Community/benchMarkExample/README.md

 ---

 ### Building Details
+The **Buffalo New Development** project includes a total of **13 buildings**, each with detailed attributes regarding its use, structure, and geometry.

 The first building in the project is **Mixed_use 1**, which is a mixed-use structure built in 2013.
 It has four stories with a total floor area of 69,664 m² and a footprint area of 17,416 m².
 The maximum roof height of this building is 14 meters, and it is represented in the GeoJSON file as a polygon geometry.

 The second building, **Restaurant 1**, is also classified as mixed-use and was constructed in 2013.
 It has a single story with a floor area of 2,067 m², which matches its footprint area.
 The maximum roof height of this building is 3.5 meters, making it a relatively small structure in the development.